Tomtom9874/TheDeuteriumCalculator/README.md

 *Once again, do not remove the r before the path*

 ## Parameter Selection
-In the third are parameters you can change to tune your results.
+In the third section are parameters you can change to tune your results.
 In detail these are:

 * **Noise Limit:** This filters all individual peaks with an intensity under the PPM Match Tolerance.
 * **PPM Match Tolerance:** Peaks with an m/z difference of less than this value are considered a match.
 Adjust based on the sensitivity of your Mass Spectrometer.